Treating erectile dysfunction

 Cognitive behavioural therapy (CBT)

-Your CBT therapist can help you to identify any unhelpful or unrealistic thoughts that may be contributing to your ED – for example, to do with:
+Your CBT therapist can help you to identify any unhelpful or unrealistic thoughts that may be contributing to your erectile dysfunction – for example, to do with:

 - your self-esteem (the way you feel about yourself)